geosolutions-it/MapStore2/docs/user-guide/adding-widgets.md

 * Search for a map by writing its title

-* Select a map from the list of maps (mandatory in order to move forward)
+* Select one or more maps from the list of maps (mandatory in order to move forward)

 * Move forward to the next step through the <img src="../img/button/next.jpg" class="ms-docbutton"/> button

-Once a map has been selected, a panel opens and the layers present in the map are displayed in the preview and listed in the layer list:
+Once a map has been selected, the panel display the layers present in the map in the preview and lists the layer associated with the map.

+!!!note
+    If user has selected more than one map, the map wizard displays the _map switcher_ dropdown allowing user to select and configure the map.

 <img src="../img/adding-widgets/wid-layers-list.jpg" class="ms-docimage"  style="max-width:400px;"/>